SEN PROVISION AT RUTLAND AND DISTRICT SCHOOLS’ FEDERATION

 The Accessibility Plan fits within the Federation Health and Safety Policy which can be found here.

-If you would like more information about the SEN/DSP provision within Catmose College, please contact Andrea Hook (SENCO/Team Leader for DSP) on firstname.lastname@example.org.
+If you would like more information about the SEN/DSP provision within Catmose College, please contact either Andrea Sharpe (SENCO for students with an EHCP) on email@example.com or Jasmine Jones (SENCO for students with all other SEN needs) on firstname.lastname@example.org

 For information about the SEN/DSP provision within Catmose Primary, please contact Rebecca Hall (Assistant team leader) on email@example.com.